MouseLand/suite2p/README.md

 ~~~~
 pip install suite2p
 ~~~~
 If you don't already have Python (and pip), you'll need to first install a distribution of Python like [Anaconda](https://www.anaconda.com/download/).
 Choose Python 3.x for your operating system.
 You might need to use an anaconda prompt if you did not add anaconda to the path.

+suite2p is made possible by the following Python packages (which are installed with the pip):
+- pyqtgraph
+- PyQt5
+- numpy
+- scipy
+- h5py
+- scikit-image

 ## Getting started